Wagner Group: Other

 A Russian news video claiming to show Serbian "volunteers" being trained by the Wagner Group to fight alongside Russian troops in Ukraine prompted outrage in Serbia.
 Serbia's president, Aleksandar Vučić, reacted angrily on national TV, asking why the Wagner Group would call on anyone from Serbia when it is against the country's regulations.
 It is illegal for Serbians to take part in conflicts abroad.

 Amid reports in March 2023, claiming Russia was plotting the toppling of the government of Moldova, and a subsequent anti-government demonstration, the Moldovan Border Police reported it had detained and deported an alleged member of the Wagner Group at Chisinau Airport.

 The U.S. government shared intelligence with the Chadian government that Wagner is working with rebels in the country to destabilise the government, and is possibly plotting to assassinate the country's president as well as other top government officials.
 Wagner was allegedly also seeking to forge ties with elements of the Chadian ruling class.
-An attempt to topple a government represented a watershed for Wagner's influence building strategy, a U.S. official told The New York Times.
+An attempt to topple a government represented a watershed for Wagner's influence-building strategy, a U.S. official told The New York Times.
 The U.S. approach of intelligence sharing to counter Russian threats to sovereign states and subsequent leaks of the intelligence findings reflects a strategy pioneered amid the Russian invasion of Ukraine.

 According to information from leaked US intelligence findings, Wagner sought to expand its operations into Haiti, reaching out to the embattled Haitian government with a proposal to combat gangs on behalf of the government.

-In June 2023, an email from the Wagner Group suggested that the group had plans involving the Chatham Islands east of the New Zealand mainland, following a television interview with Prigozhin when a map on the wall behind him had a coloured pin into the position of the islands.
+In June 2023, an email from the Wagner Group suggested that the group had plans involving the Chatham Islands east of the New Zealand mainland, following a television interview with Prigozhin, when a map on the wall behind him had a coloured pin in the position of the islands.

 In August 2023, two Russian citizens were detained in Poland after they were spotted placing "Wagner" stickers and other recruitment materials in public places.
-According to law enforcement they had over 3,000 "Wagner" propaganda items and documented placing over 300 of them in various places in Poland, for which they received 500,000 RUB from Russia.
+According to the Polish Police and the Internal Security Agency, the subsequent investigation revealed that these Russian individuals possessed over 3,000 "Wagner" propaganda items and documented placing over 300 of them in various locations in Poland, for which they received 500,000 RUB from Russia.

-In September 2024, it was claimed that PMCs from the Wagner Group (now called “Africa Corps”) had entered in Equatorial Guinea at the request of Teodoro Obiang.
-According to the opposition, the objective of the contractors was to help consolidate a hypothetical succession of Obiang's power to his son "Teodorín".
+In September 2024, it was claimed that PMCs from the Wagner Group (now known as “Africa Corps”) had entered Equatorial Guinea at the request of Teodoro Obiang.
+According to the opposition, the objective of the contractors was to help consolidate a hypothetical succession of Obiang's power to his son, "Teodorín".